 Rule of Law

 The separation of powers is formally established but remains very weak.
-Even though the Majilis has no longer been a one-party chamber since 2012, the ruling party Amanat (ex-Nur Otan) dominates and directly translates the will of the executive.
-The executive branch, especially the presidency, concentrates most power and relies on a docile parliament and a loyal judiciary to further its goals.
-From the time of his resignation until January 2022, the former President Nazarbayev and his close circle of advisers exercised outsized influence over the Tokayev administration.
-For instance, as lifetime chairman of the National Security Council, Nazarbayev could veto most key decisions by President Tokayev and his government, which prevented genuine political transformation and derailed many formal constitutional advances.
+Although the Mzhjilis has not been a one-party chamber since 2012, the ruling party Amanat (formerly Nur Otan) dominates and directly implements the will of the executive.
+Most state power is concentrated within the executive branch, especially the presidency, which relies on a compliant parliament and a loyal judiciary to achieve its goals.
+From the time of his resignation until January 2022, former President Nazarbayev and his close circle of advisers exercised outsized influence over the Tokayev administration.
+For example, as lifetime chairman of the National Security Council, Nazarbayev could veto most key decisions by President Tokayev and his government.

-In January 2023, parliament voted to strip Nazarbayev of his exclusive status as Leader of the Nation (Elbasy).
-Since 2010, this status had guaranteed him (and his immediate family) immunity from prosecution and an active political role, even in retirement.
-While Nazarbayev is still entitled to special treatment guaranteed by the government, it is more limited than previously and circumscribed by a law applicable to all current and future retired presidents.
+In January 2023, parliament voted to strip Nazarbayev of his exclusive status as “leader of the nation” (Elbasy).
+Since 2010, this status had guaranteed him and his immediate family immunity from prosecution and an active political role, even in retirement.
+While Nazarbayev is still entitled to special treatment guaranteed by the government, it is now more limited and circumscribed by a law applicable to all current and future retired presidents.

-In 2017, Kazakhstan enacted a sweeping constitutional reform, which shifted certain responsibilities from the presidency to the government and parliament.
-For instance, parliament can remove ministers from office; furthermore, ministers must be appointed by the president after consultations with both the prime minister and parliament and at the prime minister’s recommendation.
-The president can no longer issue decrees with the force of law.
-Nor can parliament temporarily delegate a lawmaking mandate to the president.
+In 2017, Kazakhstan enacted a sweeping constitutional reform that shifted certain responsibilities from the presidency to the government and parliament.
+For instance, parliament can remove ministers from office; furthermore, ministers can be appointed by the president only after consultations with both the prime minister and parliament, and at the prime minister’s recommendation.
+The president can no longer issue decrees with the force of law, nor can parliament temporarily delegate a lawmaking mandate to the president.
 However, few of these amendments have been implemented in practice.

-In June 2022, 77% of Kazakh citizens said yes to the nationwide referendum organized by the Tokayev administration to usher in a post-Nazarbayev era.
-Among the key changes: the president can no longer be a member of any political party; the president’s family members are prohibited from holding leading offices in the public sector; the Constitutional Council has become the Constitutional Court and can consider claims from citizens.
-Furthermore, the referendum has simplified the registration of political parties and lowered the threshold for winning seats in the Majilis from 7% to 5% of the total vote.
-In reality, though, as many local observers point out, Kazakhstan’s political system is still locked to outsiders and leaves little space for political competition.
+In June 2022, 77% of Kazakh citizens approved new constitutional amendments in a nationwide referendum organized by the Tokayev administration aimed at ushering in a post-Nazarbayev era.
+Key changes include provisions barring the president from being a member of any political party, prohibiting the president’s family members from holding leading offices in the public sector, and transforming the Constitutional Council into a Constitutional Court that can consider claims from citizens.
+In addition, the referendum text simplified the registration of political parties and lowered the threshold for winning seats in the Mazhilis from 7% to 5% of the total vote.
+In practice, however, as many local observers note, Kazakhstan’s political system remains closed to outsiders and leaves little room for political competition.

 Separation of powers

-Similarly to parliament, the judiciary remains dependent on the executive, and its decisions are often politicized.
-The president continues to pick the chairpersons of key courts at the central and regional levels and appoints the chair of the Supreme Court with the approval of a rubberstamp parliament.
+Like the parliament, the judiciary remains dependent on the executive, and its decisions are often politicized.
+The president continues to select the chairpersons of key courts at the central and regional levels, and appoints the chair of the Supreme Court with the approval of a rubber-stamp parliament.

-The 2017 constitutional reform focused little on the judicial branch of government, although the Constitutional Council, placed outside of the judiciary, saw its status moderately boosted.
-The president lost the power of veto over council decisions and had to seek its opinion every time the constitution was amended.
+The 2017 constitutional reform paid little attention to the judicial branch of government, although the Constitutional Council, which was situated outside the judiciary, saw its status moderately increased.
+The president lost the power to veto the Council’s decisions and was required to seek its opinion each time the constitution was amended.

 Independent judiciary

-The fight against corruption has been a perennial slogan of the Kazakhstan authorities for several decades.
-Yet, political corruption and nepotism remain rampant and undermine the country’s efforts to optimize public spending, eradicate wasteful managerial practices and professionalize public administration.
-A total of 1,500 corruption crimes were recorded in 2022, up by 11% from the previous year.
+At least rhetorically, Kazakhstani authorities have been mounting a perennial fight against corruption for several decades.
+Yet political corruption and nepotism remain rampant, undermining the country’s efforts to optimize public spending, eradicate wasteful managerial practices and professionalize the public administration.
+Nearly 1,700 corruption crimes were recorded in 2023, up from 1,500 in 2022.

-On a separate note, Kazakhstan’s authorities have been struggling to demonstrate sufficient accountability for the brutal crackdown on peaceful demonstrators during Bloody January.
-The families of victims, some of whom were tortured, have so far had no justice, with only a small number of law enforcement officers and senior officials facing prosecution for office abuse.
+On a broader level, the authorities have struggled to demonstrate sufficient accountability for the brutal crackdown on peaceful demonstrators during Bloody January.
+The families of victims, some of whom were tortured, have not yet received justice, with only a small number of law enforcement officers and senior officials facing prosecution for abuse of power.

 Prosecution of office abuse

 The protection of civil rights and liberties is codified but poorly enforced in practice.
-Freedoms of expression and association are curtailed when it comes to independent-minded journalists, protest groups or public associations critical of the government and the ruling regime or anyone holding different religious beliefs.
-Inciting hatred has become a way to dampen independent voices, to hunt members of militant religious movements online and to violate freedom of religion.
+Freedoms of expression and association are curtailed for independent-minded journalists, protest groups, or public associations critical of the government and the ruling regime.
+Inciting hatred has become a means of suppressing independent voices, targeting members of militant religious movements online and violating the freedom of religion.

-The government actively discriminates against independent trade unions, especially since the 2011 Zhanaozen and the 2019 Tengiz riots, which made clear the need to keep them in check to avoid large-scale social unrest.
+The government has actively discriminated against independent trade unions, especially since the 2011 Zhanaozen and 2019 Tengiz riots – events that highlighted the perceived need to keep unions in check in order to avoid large-scale social unrest.
 In December 2018, the International Trade Union Confederation suspended the Kazakhstan Trade Union Federation’s membership, citing its total loss of independence.
-It has not been restored since.
+Membership in the international body was restored at the end of 2022 only after authorities pledged additional reforms.

 Discrimination based on gender and sexual orientation is pervasive.
-Discrimination based on race, ethnicity and religion (within a secular state) is rare.
-Citizens with poor knowledge of the Kazakh language are unable to acquire public service jobs above a certain level, however, which mostly impacts those of Slavic descent and some urban Kazakhs.
-High levels of corruption within the judiciary constrain equal access to justice, systematically allowing those with greater resources to win against their opponents.
-The use of torture in the penitentiary system is systemic and constitutes a particular danger to active critics of the regime.
+Discrimination based on race, ethnicity and religion (despite the secular state) is becoming more common.
+Citizens with poor knowledge of the Kazakh language are unable to obtain public service jobs above a certain level.
+However, this mostly affects people of Slavic descent and some urban Kazakhs.
+High levels of corruption within the judiciary constrain equal access to justice, systematically allowing those with greater resources to prevail against their opponents.
+The use of torture in the penitentiary system is systemic and poses a particular danger to active critics of the regime.

 Civil rights